MicrosoftDocs/azure-docs/articles/media-services/media-services-cenc-with-multidrm-access-control.md

 ### HTTP or HTTPS?
 The ASP.NET MVC player application must support the following:

-* User authentication through Azure AD, which needs to be under HTTPS.
+* User authentication through Azure AD, which is under HTTPS.
-* JWT token exchange between the client and Azure AD, which needs to be under HTTPS.
+* JWT token exchange between the client and Azure AD, which is under HTTPS.
-* DRM license acquisition by the client, which is required to be under HTTPS if license delivery is provided by Media Services.
+* DRM license acquisition by the client, which must be under HTTPS if license delivery is provided by Media Services.
 The PlayReady product suite doesn't mandate HTTPS for license delivery.
 If your PlayReady license server is outside of Media Services, you can use either HTTP or HTTPS.

 The ASP.NET player application uses HTTPS as a best practice, so Media Player is on a page under HTTPS.
 However, HTTP is preferred for streaming.
 Hence, you need to consider the issue of mixed content.

 * The browser doesn't allow mixed content.
 But plug-ins like Silverlight and the OSMF plug-in for smooth and DASH do allow it.
-Mixed content is a security concern.
-This is due to the threat of the ability to inject malicious JS, which can cause customer data to be at risk.
+Mixed content is a security concern because of the threat of the ability to inject malicious JavaScript, which can cause customer data to be at risk.
 Browsers block this capability by default.
 The only way to work around it is on the server (origin) side by allowing all domains (regardless of HTTPS or HTTP).
 This is probably not a good idea either.
 * Avoid mixed content.
 Both the player application and Media Player should use HTTP or HTTPS.
 When playing mixed content, the silverlightSS tech requires clearing a mixed-content warning.
 The flashSS tech handles mixed content without a mixed-content warning.
 * If your streaming endpoint was created before August 2014, it won't support HTTPS.
 In this case, create and use a new streaming endpoint for HTTPS.